unstoppables/Real-Self-Driving-Car/README.md

 This is the project repo for the final project of the Udacity Self-Driving Car Nanodegree: Programming a Real Self-Driving Car.
 For more information about the project, see the project introduction [here](https://classroom.udacity.com/nanodegrees/nd013/parts/6047fe34-d93c-4f50-8336-b70ef10cb4b2/modules/e1a23b06-329a-4684-a717-ad476f0d8dff/lessons/462c933d-9f24-42d3-8bdc-a08a5fc866e4/concepts/5ab4b122-83e6-436d-850f-9f4d26627fd9).

+### Team Members
+Venugopala Krishna Bhat (Waypoint logic)
+Satish Avhad (Control of acceleration and deceleration) Gaylord Marville (Traffic light detection and classifcation) Torben Fischer (Traffic light classification)

+### Approach
+* Traffic Light Detection and Classification
+To classify the traffic lights we followed two different approaches.

+The first one included two separate models: a retrained model based on Faster-R-CNN for the traffic light detection, which is using the Tensorflow Object Detection API and a CNN classifier based on LeNet, which classifies the cropped image of the light into green, yellow and red.

+The second approach uses a CNN classifier to classify the camera raw images into red traffic light or no red traffic light.
+This approach works alot faster, but might be of disadvantage in real life testing.

+### Installion Instructions (from Udacity)

 ### Native Installation

 * Be sure that your workstation is running Ubuntu 16.04 Xenial Xerus or Ubuntu 14.04 Trusty Tahir.
 [Ubuntu downloads can be found here](https://www.ubuntu.com/download/desktop).